santibarr/cen3031-project/README.md

 Project Description:

-Project is about creating a database for finding cat cafe's in the state of Florida as well as adoption centers.The website should host the locations of the cat cafe's/adoption centers as well as the cats they have for adoption.
+This project is about creating a database for finding cat cafés in the state of Florida as well as adoption centers.
+The website will host the locations of the cat cafés/adoption centers as well as further details about the cats they have for adoption.
+Thus, this space is designated for future cat parents to easily find their perfect pet!

 Group members:
 Andrea Sanchez (Back-end), Alexandra Tabares (Front-end), Santiago Barrios (Back-end), Bruno Montes (Front-end)